artlevane/conney-blog-posts/Dress Up Choosing the Right Disposable Clothing.md

 [Disposable hairnets and beard covers](https://www.conney.com/category/protective-safety-clothing-hairnets-beard-covers?utm_medium=disposable-coveralls-and-clothing&utm_source=Blog&utm_campaign=disposable-hairnets-and-beard-covers) are used to prevent hair from falling into products, food or other sensitive environments, reducing the risk of contamination.<br><br>

 * Disposable hairnets and beard covers are typically made from lightweight, breathable materials like non-woven polypropylene or nylon, ensuring comfort during long periods of wear.
-* They are made with an elastic band to comfortably accommodate various head and face sizes, while keeping hair and facial hair fully covered.<br><br>
+* They are made with an elastic band to comfortably accommodate various head and face sizes, while keeping hair and facial hair fully covered.<br><br><br>

 ###